danny4478/Handbook/docs/api/security/psa.md

 allows to choose platform type at later phase according to final application threat model.

 ![diagram](png/PSA-standardized-Interfaces-diagram.png)

+### Secure Partition Manager (SPM)

+The **Secure Partition Manager (SPM)** is a PSA compliant software hypervisor that creates and manages independent Secure Partitions on Arm Cortex&reg;-M microcontrollers.
+It increases resilience against malware and protects secrets from leaking between different modules in the same application.
+The SPM complements other important security features, such as safe firmware updates and secure crypto libraries.

+The SPM provides hardware-enforced partitions for individual code blocks by limiting access to memories and peripherals using the existing hardware security features of the Cortex&reg;-M microcontrollers.
+It isolates software in partitions, managing the execution of software within those partitions and providing IPC between the partitions.
+Correct use of SPM prevents malware from becoming resident on the device and enables protection of device secrets, such as cryptographic keys.

+#### Isolating partitions in the Secure Processing Environment

+The SPM and the secure partitions are located in the Secure Processing Environment (SPE), isolating them from the Non-Secure Processing Environment (NSPE), which contains the application firmware, OS kernel and libraries, and other nonsecure hardware resources.

+A secure partition is a container for one or more root of trust services, and a platform may have multiple secure partitions.
+Secure partitions provide the execution environment for security functionality.

+Platform hardware, such as the Security Attribution Unit (SAU) and Memory Protection Unit (MPU) in the new ARMv8-M platforms, enforces the separation of partitions.
+Other platforms may use different mechanisms to provide equivalent isolation for the partitions.

 ### Platform types
 Mbed PSA supports the following platform types: